North Carolina Softball Hall of Fame

 • Pitched 8 perfect games her senior year, a state and national record at the time

-More than a decade after her high school career ended, her name remains at or near the top in more than a dozen categories in the North Carolina High School Softball Record Book.
+Two decades after her high school career ended, her name remains at or near the top in more than a dozen categories in the North Carolina High School Softball Record Book.
 To have achieved this level of skill at a time when high school fastpitch in North Carolina was still in its infancy is quite remarkable.
-Crystal’s achievements as a player continue to be a set of goals every young pitcher in North Carolina strives to attain.
+Crystal’s achievements during her playing career continue to be a set of goals every young pitcher in North Carolina strives to attain.
 While a tiny handful have reached this elite level, the vast majority have not.

 South Granville High School